Iam-sarvasuddi/Jenkins-Zero-To-Hero/README.md

 ```
 ```
-su - jenkins    #by default it creats a jenkins user to switch to that we have to use this cmd
+su - jenkins    #by default it creats a jenkins user to switch to that we have to use this cmd docker run hello-world --run this if we are getting any permisions issue switch back to usermod -aG docker jenkins by logout from jenkins user in root user execute usermod -aG docker jenkins then try to run docker run hello-world

 ```

 Once you are done with the above steps, it is better to restart Jenkins.